 “A couple of years back, I thought I wouldn’t even finish high school,” admits Tabon.
 “I figured I would just be doing what I was doing out on the streets, but I opted out of that and decided to get something better.
 I’m graduating from high school and have a college scholarship.
 I’ll be the first Tabon to graduate from high school and go to college.
 That’s a pretty big thing.”

-Altus coach Kelly Cox was another person who noticed the lanky 7th grader on the opposing Lawton Tomlinson team blowing through his team.
+Former Altus coach Kelly Cox was another person who noticed the lanky 7th grader on the opposing Lawton Tomlinson team blowing through his squad.
 Little did he know that the youngster would soon have an even bigger impact on his life and vice-versa.

 As fate would have it, Tabon was soon taken from the foster home where he was staying in Lawton and moved to Altus.
 And the home he wound up in was with Kelly and Nancy Cox.